mnkhee/user-docs-project/docs/tutorials/reading.md

 1. Create a button tag below the previous button tag in your HTML file.

-2. Give it an id attribute 'displayData', an onClick event attribute 'displayOutput', and put any text inside.
+2. Give it an id attribute 'displayData', an onClick event attribute 'displayOutput', and put any text inside it.

     At this point, you should have this in your HTML file.